Utilize Zoom’s instructor-friendly settings

 Treat this like you would your own (in-person) classroom

 The best way to prepare your students (especially if they are kids) for virtual classes is to emulate what you would normally do in the studio or classroom.
-Do you bow-in and bow-out in your Martial Arts classes?
+Do you bow in and bow out in your Martial Arts classes?
 Virtual should be no different!
-Do you provide a 30 second water break?
-Do a countdown on screen.
+Do you provide a 30-second water break?
+Do a countdown on the screen.
 Keeping the familiarity of what students are used to from their in-person classroom experiences will set them up for success virtually as well.
 Read on.

-- Set expectations upfront: In part 1, we cover the importance of a curriculum and how to build one.
+- Set expectations up front: In part 1, we cover the importance of a curriculum and how to build one.
 At the beginning of class, announce what you are going to go over until students become used to a routine.
-At the end of class, share what to expect for next class.
+At the end of class, share what to expect for the next class.

 - Create some ground rules: Be prescriptive and test them out.
 It’s ok to change them if they are not working!
 Some popular ones we’ve seen are: using the “raise your hand” setting to ask a question, using the chat box to send questions in, staying on mute unless addressing the wider class, getting onto Zoom 10 min before class. etc.